 1. To demonstrate a visible and active commitment to health and safety, and to approve the Health and Safety Policy and Procedures of the School.

 1. To be the employing authority for all staff in the School and to be responsible for establishing a human resources strategy.

 2. To appoint the Director as chief executive, and to put in place suitable arrangements for monitoring his/her performance.

-3. To appoint a secretary to the Governing Body and to ensure that, if the person appointed has managerial responsibilities in the institution, there is an appropriate separation in the lines of accountability.
+3. To appoint a secretary to the Board of Trustees and to ensure that, if the person appointed has managerial responsibilities in the institution, there is an appropriate separation in the lines of accountability.

 I. Legal Matters

 1. To be the School’s legal authority and, as such, to ensure that systems are in place for meeting all the School’s legal obligations, including those arising from contracts and other legal commitments made in the School’s name.

 2. To act as trustee for any property, legacy, endowment, bequest or gift in support of the work and welfare of the School.

 3. To ensure that the School’s constitution is followed at all times and that appropriate advice is available to enable this to happen.